teris-io/longpoll/README.md

 #### current master

-* Switched to https://github.com/ventu-io/slf (structured logging facade) for logging.
-This library does not bind any SLF implementation, just uses the interface.
+* Switched to https://github.com/ventu-io/slf (structured logging facade) for logging (no logging output until an SLF configuration is applied by an application using the library).
 * Incoming get will terminate any pending one for the same subscription immediately (if issued concurrently).
 * Using https://github.com/ventu-io/go-shortid instead of UUID.v4.